 Last year I fulfilled an ambition when I made it to the summit of Mount Kilimanjaro.
 It took me 8 epic days to get there.
 Standing on the “Roof of Africa” as I witnessed the sunrise is a moment I will never forget.
 It was worth every step, every doubt & every struggle along the way.

 Before I went it seemed that everybody I met, knew someone who had climbed the mountain.
 It made me believe that in general it is regarded as easy.
 I can categorically say now that it is not!
-You can read all about my journey in 3 blog posts dedicated to my challenges & triumphs along the way.
+You can read all about my journey from suffering altitude sickness to conquering the daunting Barranco Wall before reaching the summit. dedicated to my challenges & triumphs along the way.
 I believe I made it partly due to the preparation I put in & wanted to share my thoughts, lessons & recommendations here.

 I hope you find this useful & it helps you in some small way to conquer the giant that is Mount Kilimanjaro!

 Everything You Need To Know Before Climbing Mount Kilimanjaro, Including Full Packing List